Rockingham Forest Landscapes,

 Another feature of the estate is the naturally restoring quarry areas - see here.
 The cattle can often be found in those areas too.

-This picture was taken further east, towards Gretton, where sheep graze the grassland.
+This picture was taken further west, towards Gretton, where sheep graze the grassland.

 Near Lower Benefield